Crollo95/faers_radar/README.md

 associations between *a drug* and *an adverse event* that occur more often than expected.

-These signals are **hypothesis-generating**, not proof of causality —but they often precede formal safety actions.
+These signals are **hypothesis-generating**, not proof of causality — but they often precede formal safety actions, labeling changes, or epidemiological studies.

 ---